mindspore-ai/docs/docs/mindspore/source_en/features/parallel/auto_parallel.md

 There are two core shortcomings of traditional automatic operator-level strategy search.

-1. The exponential slicing entail a large search space and traversing these potential search space is time-consuming.
+1. The exponential slicing entails a large search space and traversing these potential search space is time-consuming.
 2. It is necessary to conduct profiling in order to construct cost model and analyze different sharding strategies.
 However, profiling and analyzing profiling results will cost extra time.

 For the first problem, the double recursive strategy search algorithm summarizes its symmetric multi-order characteristics by abstracting the AI training cluster, so it can equivalently perform a recursive dichotomy to compress the search space due to the number of devices; on the other hand, the double recursive strategy search algorithm categorizes the communication cost of operators, compares the communication cost within the operators as well as the cost of rearrangement of the operators, and compresses the exponentially complex search complexity to a linear one by ranking the weights of the operators.